Weed in Taichung

 One of the key issues surrounding cannabis in Taichung—and Taiwan as a whole—is the absence of medical cannabis.
 In contrast, Taiwan has yet to legalize cannabis for medical use, despite growing interest from medical professionals and patients alike.

 In 2019, Taiwan allowed the limited use of cannabidiol (CBD), a non-psychoactive compound in cannabis, for specific medical conditions.
-However, tetrahydrocannabinol (THC), the psychoactive component of cannabis, remains illegal in Taiwan, and medical cannabis has not been widely adopted.
 Patients in Taichung who could benefit from cannabis-based treatments are left without legal access to this potentially valuable therapy.

 If the medical cannabis movement gains more momentum, Taichung may eventually see a change in policy, allowing patients to access cannabis-based treatments for a variety of medical conditions.